terra-quantum-public/tq42sdk/docs/source/QuEnc_Algorithm/Parameters_and_Hyperparameters.md

 We can create a Quantum Circuit using QuEnc and run it on different Quantum Processing Unit (QPU) providers.

-To obtain a solution, we must first create a circuit using QuEnc and then run that circuit using an IONQ or IBM QPU.
+To obtain a solution, we must first create a circuit using QuEnc and then run that circuit using an IONQ, IBM or a CIRQ_SIMULATOR QPU.

 # Parameters
 The following parameters are required for the TQ42 QuEnc Algorithm to create a circuit: